DataBiosphere/terra-workspace-manager/DEVELOPMENT.md

     ```
 - Recommended: read the [README](README.md) to understand the general structure of the service

 **NOTE**: You may encounter issues with the application when running an unexpected version of Java.
 So make sure you are running `AdoptOpenJDK Java 11 (Hotspot)` as specified above.

 ### Database Configuration
-Workspace Manager relies on two databases: one for the app itself, and one for Stairway.
-We will also need a DB for the unit tests.
+Workspace Manager Service relies on a Postgresql database server containing two databases:
+one for the service itself, and one for
+[Stairway](https://github.com/DataBiosphere/stairway).
+There are two options for running
+the Postgres server

 #### Option A: Docker Postgres
 ##### Running the Postgres Container